 When you’re paying student loans every month, you might not have much money left over for other expenses.
 Nicole Firebaugh learned this lesson after graduating from Southern Illinois University in 2015.

-Nicole was eager to buy a car following graduation, but she had to be patient.
+Firebaugh was eager to buy a car following graduation, but she had to be patient.
 “The biggest impact the loans have had on me is my ability to make major purchases,” she explains.
 “It took me…years after starting to pay loans to feel comfortable enough to buy a new (used) car.

-Now, Nicole carefully tracks her budget and makes extra student loan payments when she can.
-“I map out my finances each week and break down payments I have to make each month into four so I can essentially make smaller payments each week,” she explains.
+Now, Firebaugh carefully tracks her budget and makes extra student loan payments when she can.
+She maps out her finances each week and breaks down payments she needs to make each month into four so she can essentially make smaller payments each week.

 She advises other students to minimize the amount they take out in student loans and to avoid spending student loan money on non-school expenses.